 The Australian Government is committed to the principles of open government, including providing accessible web information, content and services to all Australians regardless of disability, culture or environment.
 The Digital Transformation Office Digital Service Standard establishes the criteria that Australian Government digital services must meet to ensure our services are simpler, faster and easier to use.

-The Department of Agriculture and Water resources is adopting best practice solutions that conform to the Web Content Accessibility Guidelines Version 2.0 (WCAG 2.0) level AA on all our websites.
+The Department of Agriculture, Water and the Environment is adopting best practice solutions that conform to the Web Content Accessibility Guidelines Version 2.0 (WCAG 2.0) level AA on all our websites.

 Where possible our website includes an HTML version.
 Large publications are provided as accessible PDF files and Word files.
 Older documents may not meet these standards.